Rebuilding Trust After Narcissistic Abuse

 1. Rebuild Self-Trust First

-Before you can trust others, you must learn to trust yourself again.
-Honour your feelings, validate your experiences, and stop silencing your intuition.
+To trust others, you first need to trust yourself again.
+Pay attention to your feelings, accept your experiences, and listen to your intuition.

-✔ Keep small promises to yourself (e.g., “I will rest when I need to”).
+✔ Keep small promises to yourself, like saying, “I will rest when I need to.”

 ✔ Speak kindly to yourself instead of doubting your judgment.

-✔ Differentiate between fear and intuition—your gut feelings matter.
+✔ Try to tell the difference between fear and intuition.
+Your gut feelings are important.

 Journal Prompt: What are three small ways I can rebuild trust in myself today?